 From there, over the span of his 20-year career, he acted as the primary vocalist and headed the production for “Late Registration,” “Graduation,” “808s and Heartbreak,” “My Beautiful Dark Twisted Fantasy,” “Yeezus,” “Life of Pablo” and “ye,” a part of his 2018 Wyoming campaign where he produced five albums in a matter of months.

-The diversity of sound and style throughout West’s career is astounding, especially due to how poignant each of them is.
+The diversity of sound and style throughout West’s career is astounding.
 In his first two albums, he employs glorious vintage-sounding instrumentation with blues and jazz noise, as well as soulful gospel background vocals and samples that paint the environment for “ye to be ye,” but the style peaks in “Life of Pablo,” 11 years later.
 In that gap, West innovated his sound with auto-tuned singing ballads and heavy electronic production.
 As a result, the rapper-producer absolutely flabbergasts his audiences with the sublime array of samples, sounds and structures laced into track lists.

 Although “ye,” may be his weakest solo project to date, his ability to pull off his Wyoming campaign by producing not only “ye,” but “DAYTONA” by Pusha T, “KIDS SEE GHOSTS” by himself and Kid Cudi, “Nasir” by Nas and “K.T.S.E.” by Teyana Taylor reflects how West is still on top and the most esteemed example of a rapper-producer today.